sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/basics/02-digital-logic-signals.md

 - DC noise margins
 - Highest LOW voltage of output must be lower than highest LOW voltage of input
 - Fanout
-  Number and type of inputs that are connected to a given output
+  Maximum number of inputs that a single output pin can be connected to.
 - Power consumption
 - Speed
 - Noise/interference